The true meaning of life is to plant trees,

 For many people a Revocable Living Trust is an excellent way to implement their Estate Plan.
 Like a Will, a Trust makes provision for the transfer of your assets at death.
 Unlike a Will, assets in the Trust are not subject to the costs and delays of probate.
 During your lifetime, it remains completely under your control.

-On the other hand, Trusts are not for everyone.
-Because of the added initial cost, funding requirements and other issues, some people prefer a Will for their primary Estate Planning document.
+Trusts are not for everyone.
+Due to the the added initial cost, funding requirements and other issues, some people prefer a Will for their primary Estate Planning document.
 Even with the Trust, it is recommended that you have a Will, often called a “pour-over” Will to cover any assets not included in the Trust at your death.

 - “Child Named Charity”

-Currently, Freeman Academy has a total of $525,000 left to pay on the construction of Sterling Hall and the Link.
-Fifteen-year loans from Merchants State Bank of Freeman and US Dept. of Agriculture will mature in 2023, BUT we could save thousands of dollars in interest if we can pay them off early – by 2018.
-A generous gift to this cause would benefit the school by saving money that could be used for other needed campus improvements, financial student assistance and general fund cash flow.
+Here is an example, Freeman Academy has a balance left to pay on the construction of Sterling Hall and the Link.
+Our loan, from Merchants State Bank of Freeman and the US Dept. of Agriculture, will mature in 2023, we could save thousands of dollars in interest if we can pay it off early.

-Each year twenty or more students receive some tuition assistance to attend Freeman Academy.
-That assistance is funded through cash gifts, estate gifts, and interest on invested endowment money gifted to the school by individuals and alumni classes.
+Each year, twenty or more students receive some percentage toward tuition assistance to attend Freeman Academy.
+That assistance is funded through cash gifts, estate gifts, and interest on invested endowment money already gifted to the school by individuals and alumni classes.